Fundamentals of Supporting Healthy Horse Hooves

 3. Environmental management

-Frequent shifts from wet to dry in the environment can cause the hoof wall to expand and contract, which may lead to cracks and other structural problems, so try to limit changes from wet to dry as much as possible.
-Learn more here.
+Between the barn, the pasture, the ring, and the trails, you’d be surprised at how many times your horse’s hooves go from wet to dry and dry to wet every day.
+Frequent shifts from wet to dry in the environment can cause the hoof wall to expand and contract, which may lead to cracks and other structural problems.

 4. Proper nutrition